-After fifteen years I'm fairly accustomed to dealing with the press.
+After 25 years of this, I'm accustomed to dealing with the press.
 The same questions come up fairly frequently though, so this FAQ just for members of the Press.

-Please let me be clear: I feel passionately about helping others who have experienced online harassment, and I am more than happy to help you with a story about cyberbullying, internet safety, or related issues.
-It's fine with me if you want to get technical background from me or ask for my help with someone who has a fresher case, who you then interview someone on-camera.
+Please let me be clear: I am passionate about helping others who have experienced online harassment, and I am more than happy to help you with a story about cyberbullying, Internet safety, or related issues.
+It's fine with me if you want to get technical background from me or ask for my help with someone who has a fresher case, who you then interview on-camera.
 Being on-camera is particularly stressful to me and takes a lot of energy—I'm an introvert.
-And every time there is any kind of press about our case, Hillyard goes nuttier again for a while and steps up his harassment of us (not that I will ever let that prevent me speaking out).
+Also, every time there is any kind of press about our case, Hillyard goes nuttier again for a while and steps up his harassment of us (not that I will ever let that prevent me from speaking out).

 It is, however, extremely important that whatever you do publish be accurate.
-I am not interested in being part of any "the internet is EVIL!" pieces, either.
-The internet is a tool like any other.
-We could have been targeted by someone I met in a church just as easily as by someone I encountered online.
+I am not interested in being part of any pieces with a primary message of "the Internet is EVIL!"
+The Internet is a tool like any other.
+We could have been targeted by someone I met at church just as easily as by someone I encountered online.

 - Will I still do interviews?

 Yes, if you're with a reputable (meaning non-tabloid) organization and you are not seeking to do a sensationalized story.
 If you're a freelancer writing an article for a reputable publication, let me know where I can see your portfolio and who I can speak with to verify your credentials.

 - How should you contact me?